frankiewiczkamil/blog/src/pages/posts/post-4.md

 # Summary

 We have learned that if we have many conditional statements in our side effects coordinators (orchestrators), then it's best to extract functions that represent less complicated flows.
-This helps keep the maintainable.
+This helps keep it maintainable.
 Then, if we need to make our code more DRY we can:

 - extract functions that gather a sequence of side effects
-- create factories (higher order functions) that we will be used to create functions from a template with placeholders for 'moving parts', by injecting the custom side effects' implementations
+- create factories (higher order functions) that will be used to create functions from a template with placeholders for 'moving parts', by injecting the custom side effects' implementations

-All the examples here are using async-await, but I have also used this techniques to organize side effects with redux-saga as well and it served me well.
+All the examples here are using async-await, but I have also used this techniques to organize side effects with redux-saga and it served me well.
+Moreover, I guess it might be also true and useful for some backend building blocks, like sagas, process managers and similar services that deal with orchestrating side effects.